missjwo/wp-community-uk-slack/README.md

 We also use the channel to discuss UK specific issues and ideas.
 Example topics include our lovely banking system, UK legal and how our lovely government is changing the laws that effects us as freelancers, businesses and employees.

 ### What it is not
-[wp-community-uk.slack.com](http://wp-community-uk.slack.com) is not a WordPress support channel and we are not in favour of siloing ourselves from the greater WordPress community.
+[wp-community-uk.slack.com](http://wp-community-uk.slack.com) is not a WordPress support channel and we are not in favour of seperating ourselves from the greater WordPress community.

 This is not to say we don't get questions on issues to do with WordPress, but we highly recommend you visit the WordPress [support forums](https://wordpress.org/support/) or [online chatroom](https://webchat.freenode.net/?channels=wordpress).